bart6114/my-bear-mcp-server/README.md

 ### get_tags

 Return all the tags currently displayed in Bear's sidebar.
+Due to the x-callback-url data retrieval limitation, the tags will be retrieved in the Bear app, but the results cannot be returned to the MCP server.

 ```json
 {}